eraretuya/eraretuya.github.io/about.md

 I'm a computer engineering graduate living in the Philippines.
 I'm passionate about FOSS, electronics and audio in general.

+Currently, I'm an intern in charge of writing a sensor driver under the Linux Kernel IIO subsystem through the Outreachy program.

 Elsewhere:

 I'm also accessible at the following sites where my username is either